jjxp/spring-angular-api/README.md

 * [Maven] - as a build manager
 * [Swagger] - as a tool for automatically generating API documentation
 * [angular-translate] - as a package for i18n support
+* [Netflix Eureka] - as a service for microservice architecture purposes

 ### Installation